 Nick joined Watsi on September 19th, 2016.
 Five years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation supported Dylan, a newborn baby from Colombia, to fund clubfoot correction surgery.
+Nick's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.

 Dylan is a little baby from Colombia who is the firstborn of his family.
 Dylan's father is 20 years old and works at a furniture factory while his 18-year-old mother is at home with her newborn.
 Dylan enjoys listening to music.
 With his beautiful eyes, he already attracts the affection of all around him.
 Dylan was born with clubfoot on both feet, a condition in which the foot is twisted out of shape.
 This will cause difficulty walking and even wearing shoes in the future.
 Dylan's family traveled to visit our medical partner, Clínica Noel.
 There, surgeons will perform clubfoot repair surgery on August 26th.
 Clínica Noel is requesting $1,500 to fund Dylan's bilateral clubfoot repair.
 After treatment, he will be able to crawl, walk, and run as he grows up.
 His mother shares,"I would love to see him run and play as a normal kid."
 His father tells us of his grand hopes for young Dylan's future, "I would love to see him playing soccer and to celebrate with him when he becomes a champion."